Jasonblalack/zyngapoker/Home.md

 * [[Mac OS X]]
 * [[Linux]]

 **Warning**: Installation of Jasy dependency *requests* is [broken with version 0.14.2 in Python 3](https://github.com/kennethreitz/requests/issues/916).
-Try install *requests* on your own and/or verify that the version is between 0.13 and 0.14.1.
+Try install *requests* on your own and/or verify that the version is between 0.13 and 0.14.1 (`pip install requests==0.14.1`).
 Sorry for the inconvenience.

 *Doctor*: There is a built-in task called "doctor" which can be used to easily verify an environment.
 Just call `jasy doctor` when installed or `bin/jasy doctor` in your repository clone.